 Defining DataOps, Data Pipelines and Their Impact on Analytics Success

-DataOps is one of those data buzzwords that has come and gone over the past few years, but now it’s here to stay as many companies have attributed the success of their analytics initiatives to the innovative approach.
+DataOps is one of those data buzzwords that has come and gone over the past few years, but now it’s here to stay as many companies have attributed the success of their analytics initiatives to the innovative approach that goes beyond data management technology.
 In this blog post, we’ll be defining DataOps, how it’s helping companies overcome their data challenges, and why a DataOps platform is the key to success.

 DataOps has come even more into focus today, as companies grapple with the disruption caused by the current COVID-19 pandemic and are looking for ways to be better prepared for the next crisis.

 The definition of DataOps may vary, but essentially the term is used to describe the discipline of managing the data supply chain.
-DataOps is a data management methodology that companies use to control and have a transparent view of their data across every data pipeline from ingestion to end-user consumption.
+DataOps is a data management methodology vs a piece of automation or technology that companies use to control and have a transparent view of their data across every data pipeline from ingestion to end-user consumption.